Sandra877/Data-Analysis-Class/readme.md

-This is a data analysis project for my classes
+This is a data analysis repository for my classes